GULily/ShinyApps/README.md

 # ShinyApps
-Two Shiny applications developed during the semester 2017 Spring as a research assistant working for Prof. Voeten.
+Shiny applications developed during the semester Spring 2017 to Fall 2017 as a research assistant working for Prof. Voeten.

 For the application UNPredictor, here is a temporary developing link: https://erikvoeten.shinyapps.io/unvotepredictor/.